qbiecom/GrimeAndShine/README.md

 - A modern web browser (Chrome, Firefox, Edge, Safari)

-## License
+## AI Assistance

-This project is licensed under the MIT License.
+This project was created with the help of generative AI tools, including:

+- ChatGPT (used for generating images)
+- Google Gemini Pro 2.5
+- Claude Sonnet 3.7
+- The unknown Quasar model (used for code generation)

 ---